jeremiahmaxwellang/ITSECWB-Lab-Reserve/README.md

 enter the timeslot of when they will reserve the slots.
 A table will display which slots are available (green) during the selected time.
 Unavailable red slots cannot be reserved.

+Lab technicians are able to reserve slots for walk-in students via an admin dashboard.
+They are also able to edit existing reservations of other students.

 ## Authors